 Many people think of dehydration and freeze-drying as the same thing.
-Actually, they are not.
+They are not.
 They are very different from each other.

 The following explains exactly what the differences are between these two food preservation techniques.